Happy New Year . . . almost. As I write this there are about 15 more hours left of the year. Thursday, December 31, 2009

 Writer vs. Sentence Maker

-"It is a strange thing.
+Just finished teaching a writing class.
+The students were fabulous and I'm happy to report none of them were savants."It is a strange thing.
 A composer studies harmony and theory of musical forms; a painter doesn't paint a picture without knowing something about colors and design; architecture requires basic schooling.
 Only when somebody makes a decision to start writing, he believes that he doesn't need to learn anything and that anybody who has learned to put words on paper can be a writer."

 Monday, November 9, 2009